 The official date of establishment of Yellowstone National Park was March 1, 1872, making it the first park of its kind to earn the designation in North America.
 While Yellowstone is sometimes heralded as the oldest national park on Earth, it is 96 years younger than Mongolia’s Bogd Khan Uul.

 2. Half of the world's geothermal features are located in Yellowstone.

-3. Nobody believed early witnesses of the gEysers.
+3. Nobody believed early witnesses of Yellowstone's geysers.

 John Colter, a member of the Lewis and Clark Expedition, spent the winter of 1807 and 1808 on a solo journey through the wilderness of what is now Wyoming.
 Colter tried to share stories of what he had seen, but details of his travels describing a land of “fire and brimstone” were widely rebuffed as delusions.
 Almost 50 years later, independent explorer Jim Bridger returned from Yellowstone with accounts of boiling springs and waters sprouting from the ground—his reports met the same skepticism that dogged Colter.